 The PersonalPoints program allows you to earn additional points by engaging in health-promoting behaviors like exercising or drinking water.

 Both the Noom and WW apps are robust.
 Their features include:

 - activity tracking and syncing with fitness trackers

 - weight tracking

-In addition to all of the features listed above, Noom provides daily lessons on psychology, food, and habit formation in the form of articles or interactive quizzes.
+In addition to all the features listed above, Noom provides daily lessons, in the form of articles or interactive quizzes, on:

 WW, on the other hand, offers an incentive program called WellnessWins, which allows you to earn points for completing tasks within the app.
-These points can then be exchanged for prizes or fruit and veggie donations for families in need.
+You can then exchange these points for prizes or fruit and veggie donations for families in need.

 Both apps are available on Apple and Android devices.

 WW is available in more than 15 countries.
 Noom is available in countries with access to the Apple App Store or Google Play Store, but not in: